-One of the goals is the understand the relation between the topological organization of the network and its relation functioning such as its collective motion.
+One of the goals is to understand the relation between the topological organization of the network and its functional relation, such as its collective motion.
 In Fig. \ref{comnet}, we depict two networks used to model real networks, namely the Barabasi-Albert and the Erdos-Renyi Networks.

 The Erd\"os-R\'enyi network is generated by setting an edge between each pair of nodes with equal probability $p$, independently of the other edges.
-If $ p \gg \ln n / n$, then a the network is almost surely connected, that is, as $N$ tends to infinity, the probability that a graph on $n$ vertices is connected tends to $1$.
-The degree is pretty homogeneous, almost surely every node has the same expected degree \cite{Comb}.
+If $ p \gg \ln n / n$, then the network is almost surely connected, that is, as $N$ tends to infinity, the probability that a graph on $n$ vertices is connected tends to $1$.
+The degree is pretty homogeneous; almost surely every node has the same expected degree \cite{Comb}.

-The Barabasi-Albert network possesses a great deal of heterogeneity in the node's degree, while most nodes have only a few connections, some nodes, termed hubs, have many connections.
+The Barabasi-Albert network possesses a great deal of heterogeneity in the nodes' degrees, while most nodes have only a few connections, some nodes, termed hubs, have many connections.
 These networks do not arise by chance alone.
-The network is generated by means of the cumulative advantage principle -- the rich gets richer.
-According to this process, a node with many links will have a higher probability to establish new connections than a regular node.
+The network is generated by means of the cumulative advantage principle -- the rich get richer.
+According to this process, a node with many links will have a higher probability of establishing new connections than a regular node.
 The number of nodes of degree $k$ is proportional to $k^{-\beta}$.
 These networks are called scale-free networks \cite{Newman}.
-Many graphs arising in various real world networks display similar structure as the Barabasi-Albert network \cite{Albert1,Albert2}.
+Many graphs arising in various real-world networks display a similar structure to the Barabasi-Albert network \cite{Albert1,Albert2}.

 \motto{How can intuition deceive us at this point ? \\ -- Henri Poincar\'e}